Configure users and roles in ITSI

 ||Assign this role to ITSI administrators.
 Admins create teams for team administrators to administer as well as create objects in the Global team.
 This role is required to assign access to objects such as glass tables to other ITSI roles.
 Note that users with the Splunk |

 Splunk Enterprise administrators can assign users to these roles to grant an appropriate level of access to specific ITSI functions.
-The role to which you assign a user depends on the specific tasks the user performs inside of ITSI.
-Splunk Cloud administrators with the role
+The role to which you assign a user depends on the specific tasks the user performs inside of ITSI, and level of security access that a user requires.
+Splunk Cloud Platform administrators with the role

 sc_admin need to request Splunk support to assign users to the ITSI roles.